Poise-dot/persistent-timer/README.md

 # Persistent Timer

 A simple, over-complicated persistent timer.
-It was created with learning purposes.
+Implements state management with a redux store written from scratch —terrible idea, but challenging—.
 It's gonna be used as a base for a countdown timer in another app.

 ## Technologies used